Justify-social/my-project/docs/docs-update.md

 **Ticket ID:** DOCS-RECOV-017
-**Title:** Comprehensive Link Validation **Description:** Check all internal links within the `/docs` directory to ensure they are valid and point to the correct locations.
+**Title:** Comprehensive Link Validation **Description:** Check all internal links within the `/docs` directory and potentially external/code links to ensure they are valid and point to the correct locations.
-**Effort Type:** Manual Check / Automated Tool **Acceptance Criteria (AC):**
+**Effort Type:** Automated Tool + Manual Check **Acceptance Criteria (AC):**

-- [ ] Automated link checker run across `/docs`.
+- [ ] Automated link checker (e.g., `markdown-link-check` or similar, integrated into CI if possible) run across the `/docs` directory.
-- [ ] All reported broken internal links fixed.
+- [ ] All reported broken internal Markdown links (`./`, `../`) fixed.
-- [ ] Manual spot checks performed on key navigational links.
+- [ ] Manual spot checks performed on key navigational links (TOC, cross-references between core sections like Getting Started -> Architecture).
+- [ ] (Future) Verification strategy defined and executed for links pointing to external sites or specific lines of code (recognizing their potential fragility).
-      **Assignee:** AI Assistant (Initial Check Possible) / Tech Lead / Documentation Lead **Status:** To Do (Blocked by content population tickets)
+      **Assignee:** AI Assistant (Initial Check Possible) / Tech Lead / Documentation Lead **Status:** To Do (Blocked by content population & review tickets)

 ---

 **Ticket ID:** DOCS-RECOV-018
-**Title:** Refinement, Polish & Gitbook Preview **Description:** Review all documentation for consistency in tone, style, formatting.
-Refine content based on Gitbook previews.
+**Title:** Refinement, Polish & Gitbook Preview **Description:** Perform a final review of all documentation for consistency, style, formatting, and effective cross-linking.
+Ensure optimal rendering and usability in GitBook.
 **Effort Type:** Manual Review & Refinement **Acceptance Criteria (AC):**

-- [ ] Consistent terminology used throughout (referencing `glossary.md`).
+- [ ] Consistent terminology used throughout, aligning with `/docs/concepts/glossary.md`.
+Perform a specific check for term consistency **and ensure key terms link back to the glossary where appropriate**.
-- [ ] Consistent formatting applied (headings, code blocks, lists).
+- [ ] Consistent formatting applied (headings, code blocks, lists, admonitions/callouts if used).
-- [ ] Tone is appropriate for the target audience of each section.
+- [ ] Tone reviewed and confirmed appropriate for the target audience of each section (e.g., onboarding vs. deep architecture).
-- [ ] Documentation builds and renders correctly in a Gitbook preview environment.
+- [ ] Documentation successfully builds and renders correctly in a Gitbook preview environment without errors.
+- [ ] GitBook navigation structure (left sidebar) accurately reflects `SUMMARY.md`.
-- [ ] Cross-linking between related documents is effective and sufficient.
+- [ ] Cross-linking between related documents reviewed for effectiveness and sufficiency (e.g., standards linked from guides, architecture linked from concepts, onboarding sections linked sequentially).
+- [ ] Spot check rendering on different screen sizes (desktop, tablet) within GitBook preview.
       **Assignee:** Documentation Lead / Tech Lead / AI Assistant (for consistency checks) **Status:** To Do (Blocked by content population & review tickets)